redmadrobot-spb/memoirs-ios/Documentation/SensetiveLogger.md

 # SensetiveLogger
-Logger, destinations for erasing sensitive fields.
+Logger that serves to erase sensitive fields.

 ## Usage